About Hyster-Yale Materials Handling

 On September 28, 2012, Hyster-Yale Materials Handling, Inc. (NYSE: HY) was formed as a public company following a spin-off from NACCO Industries, Inc.

 The spin-off satisfies important business objectives for Hyster-Yale:

-- Creates greater flexibility to pursue strategic growth opportunities, such as acquisitions and join ventures in the materials handling industry.
+- Creates greater flexibility to pursue strategic growth opportunities, such as acquisitions and joint ventures in the materials handling industry.